 Important provisos; while all the meta analyses listed here include only eligible RCTs chosen with strict inclusion criteria, the heterogeneity and risk of bias in these trials has lead most authors to suggest that more RCTs are required before any specific recommendations are made to patients.
 Another proviso we must add here, is that many trials did not administer the optimal number of acupuncture treatments and few used acupuncture as it used traditionally (ie highly individualised treatments).

-Please click Read More for a summary of what has been published over the last 12 years…… with mention of pertinent conclusions.
+Please Read More for a summary of what has been published over the last 12 years…… with mention of pertinent conclusions.

-Over the last 12 years there have been 10 meta-analyses of ET acupuncture trials (wherein acupuncture is administered to an IVF patient primarily at or around the time of embryo transfer, 2-3 treatments in total).
+Over the last 12 years there have been more than 10 meta-analyses of ET acupuncture trials (wherein acupuncture is administered to an IVF patient primarily at or around the time of embryo transfer, 2-3 treatments in total).
 Early meta-analyses were mixed in their conclusions, some finding a benefit to IVF patients receiving acupuncture, others finding no benefit.

-Most of the later meta analyses reported only provisional benefits of ET acupuncture to certain groups of IVF patients, specifically the group of women with a low baseline pregnancy rate expectation (ie previous failed IVF cycles, or older age group).
+Most of the later meta analyses reported provisional benefits of ET acupuncture to certain groups of IVF patients, specifically the group of women with a low baseline pregnancy rate expectation (ie previous failed IVF cycles, or older age group).
 In some Meta analyses acupuncture only appeared to confer a benefit in trials when compared to controls that did not use sham acupuncture.

 - 2008 British Medical Journal Manheimer E et al – Conclusion, pregnancy rate improved by acupuncture

 - 2008 Cochrane Review Cheong Y et al – Conclusion, live birth rate improved by acupuncture

 - 2008 British Journal of Obstetrics and Gynaecology El-Toukhy T et al – Conclusion, Pregnancy rate not improved by Acupuncture